gabriel-TheCode/AestheticDialogs/README.md

 <a name="implementation"></a>
 ## Implementation
-Implementation of Material Dialog library is so easy.
+Implementation of Aesthetic Dialogs is simple.
 You can check [/app](/app) directory for demo.
 Let's have look on basic steps of implementation.
 <a name="prerequisite"></a>
 ### Prerequisite
 #### i.
 Gradle